 A TIGERFUND Manager is responsible for the actual operations of the Fund.
 Managers run the investment screens, research candidate companies, sell companies in their Fund, and buy new companies.
 Their decisions must be consistent with the philosophy of the Fund and reflect their fiduciary responsibility.
 A partial list of the Managers duties is given below.

 The Associate Program is for qualified candidates who did not make the cut for a manager position, but still would like to gain TIGERFUND experience.
 The exact number of Associates, if any, is based upon current Managers' discretion.
 Associates support the Managers by actively monitoring portfolio positions and submitting weekly updates highlighting key company and industry news, updates on any recently released financial statements, and feedback on how TIGERFUND'S investment thesis is playing out.
 On a rotating basis, associates review analyst pitch forms and are also strongly encouraged to submit their own investment pitches to the management team for review.

 The Analyst Program is for qualified juniors who wish to gain valuable equity research experience.
 The Program pairs a manager with an analyst to facilitate and provide guidance during an analyst's research process.
-Ultimately, the analyst will pitch a compelling long or short investment idea to the Managers based on bottom-up his fundamentals-based research.
-Investment ideas will be presented via pitch forms, see link below.
+Ultimately, the analyst will pitch a compelling long or short investment idea to the Managers based on bottom-up fundamentals-based research.
+Investment ideas will be presented via pitch forms.
 Analysts will also be directly under the direction of Associates for all tasks other than research.

 Note: An Analyst position will not guarantee a future Manager or Associate position.